-Coretech is a new category of insurance software that is designed to support an insurance future that is customer-focused.
+Coretech is a new category of insurance software that is designed to support a life insurance future that is customer-focused.
 It has all the characteristics of insurtech but with more end-to-end capability and ability to scale than off-the-shelf insurtech applications.
-Like the modern legacy systems, coretech is functionally rich.
-But because of its open, cloud-native architecture, it's continuously updated and laden with the microservices and open APIs (application programming interfaces) necessary to readily consume internal and external data and connect with insurtechs.
+Like modern legacy systems, coretech is functionally rich.
+But because of its open, cloud-native architecture, coretech is continuously updated and laden with the microservices and open APIs (application programming interfaces) necessary to readily consume internal and external data, as well as connect with insurtechs.

 Most importantly, with the customer record at its center, coretech is designed-from the ground up-to serve as the hub for digital insurance ecosystems and deliver excellent customer experiences, even as customer expectations continue to evolve.
-Coretech allows insurers to take greater advantage of insurtech and data partners to deliver benefits to customers and prospects.
+Coretech allows life insurers to take greater advantage of insurtech and data partners to deliver benefits to customers and prospects.